genericgiraffe7-dev/simple-censor/README.md

 * **Dual-Pass Detection**: It uses a global pass to maintain stability across the whole screen and a tiled pass to catch small details or thumbnails that the global pass might miss.
 * **Momentum Prediction**: The code calculates the velocity and acceleration of moving objects on your screen.
 This allows the censor box to "lead" the movement, ensuring sensitive areas remain covered even during fast scrolling.
-* **Interactive Configuration**: When started, the script will look for a `preferences.json` file.
-If it is not found, it will prompt you for:
+* **Interactive Configuration**: On the first run, the script will prompt you for your setup choices and create a `preferences.json` file to remember your settings for future sessions.
+It will prompt you for:
     * **Performance Settings**: You can define the update delay, smoothing factor, and max missing frames to balance speed and visual fluidness.
     * **Censor Criteria**: You will be asked a series of yes/no questions for 18 different categories to determine exactly what the AI should target.